Top Tips and Timeline for Jogging or Running after Breast Surgery – Taking Your New Breast Implants for a run

 Up to Two Weeks

-After a fortnight, you may start introducing light intensity exercises into your routine slowly and steadily.
+You may start introducing light-intensity exercises into your routine slowly and steadily.
 It is recommended that you start with light cardio like walking and then gradually jog.
 Try exercising when the temperature is cool and try not working out in hot temperatures.
-You can gradually increase the duration of your walk and jogs.
+You can gradually increase the duration of your walk and jog.
 If you feel any discomfort during the workout, you should immediately stop and rest.

 Up to four weeks